The transformation of this mirror that sat in a cabinet for years is my favorite DIY mirror ever! This is the easiest and most remarkable DIY!

 Milk paint automatically produces a bubbly paint texture, which is a perfect “chippy” distressed look.
-It creates is the perfect vintage look for DIY furniture and wood projects.
+It creates the perfect vintage look for DIY furniture and wood projects.

 No. Milk paint comes in a powder form and will bubble and create a chippy look when it dries.
 You also need to sand your wood piece to remove any varnish when using milk paint.
-Chalk Paint has a heavy smooth finish and you will have to sand it if you want any chippy look.
+Chalk Paint has a heavy smooth finish and you will have to sand it if you want a chippy look.